Integrating the arts into core curriculum and new math Framework for California schools: Districts complete summer homework

 Educational Services welcomes new Associate Superintendent

-Dr. Christine McCormick was hired as the new Associate Superintendent for NCSSO.
+Dr. Christine McCormick was hired as the new Associate Superintendent for NCSSO, according to Superintendent Scott Lay.

 McCormick holds a Doctorate in Organizational Leadership where she focused her research on the needs of small school districts, according to the NCSSO newsletter.